Skip to main content Skip to navigation

 In your first year we'll support you as you develop a foundational understanding of the past.
 You'll then be ready to choose between working towards a Modern or Renaissance and Modern History degree.
 The Modern History degree offers a diverse, global curriculum of important historical themes and topics.
 The Renaissance and Modern History degree gives you the chance to explore your historical interests while also spending a term in Venice.
 Throughout your degree you'll have the freedom to develop your own independent view on the historical themes that most excite you.

 Students will be offered the opportunity at the start of their second year to apply for an optional Year Abroad.
-Following the application process, those students who are offered and take up a Year Abroad place transfer to the four-year History degree (with a Year Abroad), with the Year Abroad as the third of the four years.
+Following the application process, those students who are offered and take up a Year Abroad place transfer to a four-year degree, with the Year Abroad as the third of the four years.

 Study abroad